Tie Guan Yin vs Green Tea: What's The Difference

 Tie Guan Yin vs Green Tea: The Level of Oxidation

 All leaf teas are made from different cultivars of the Camellia Sinenses tea plant.
-The categorisation of individual teas in different types is based on the processing method applied.
+The categorization of individual teas in different types is based on the processing method applied.
 Due to this, the resulting teas have undergone different levels of oxidation.

 The processing of green tea is relatively simple compared to that of a Tie Guan Yin (or Ti Kuan Yin).
 Green tea is plucked, dried in open air, and then roasted in a pan to directly stop the oxidation of the leaves.
 Due to this, green teas are minimally processed.

 Tie Guan Yin, however, has more steps when it comes to the production.
 The leaves are allowed more time to wither and undergo more intensive steps such as tossing and rolling.